 Overview: The San Diego 100 Mile Endurance Run takes place annually in the east county mountains of San Diego.
 This is the 19th Annual Event.
 The race start/finish venue is located at Lake Cuyamaca near the mountain community of Julian.
 This is about 50 miles east of San Diego.

-This year's event starts on Friday, June 7, 2019 at 6:00am and ends on Saturday, June 8 at 2:00pm.
+Our event starts on Friday, June 4, 2021 at 6:00am and ends on Saturday, June 5 at 2:00pm.
 There is a 32 hour time limit with intermediate aid station cut off times.
 The race has 16 well stocked aid stations with drop bags available at 8 of the aid stations.

 The course covers 5 distinct areas to include Lake Cuyamaca, Rancho Cuyamaca/Anza Borrego State Parks, Noble Canyon, Mt Laguna Recreational Area, and the Pacific Crest Trail (PCT).
 The course is 85% single track technical trails and includes just over 13,000 feet climb/descent each.
 Course maps, routes, and turn by turn directions are located in the web site Participant's Guide.